dominodatalab/domino-research/checkpoint/README.md

 ### Usage

 - To create a promote request, visit the models page in Mlflow and attempt to transition a version to a new stage.
-You'll have the option to add/edit a title and description and that's it!
+You'll be redirected to a page where you can add/edit the Promote Request title and description and that's it!
+You now have an open Promote Request, waiting for approval.
-You now have a pending Promote Request. _If you are not redirected, make sure you're accessing Mlflow via checkpoint and not directly via `http://YOUR_MLFLOW_REGISTRY_HOST`_

-- To view a list of pending promote request, click the `Promote Requests` at the top of any Mlflow screen.
+- To view a list of open promote requests, click the floating `Promote Requests` control at the top of any Mlflow screen.

 ### Sharing access with your Team